How to Design Transition Equations

 1 <= wi, hi <= 105

-This problem is actually a variant of the longest increasing subsequence (LIS), as each valid nesting involves placing a larger envelope over a smaller one.
-Essentially, it is about finding the longest increasing subsequence on a two-dimensional plane, where the length represents the maximum number of envelopes that can be nested.
+This problem is essentially a variation of the Longest Increasing Subsequence (LIS) problem.
+Since each valid nesting involves a larger envelope enveloping a smaller one, it's akin to finding the longest increasing subsequence on a two-dimensional plane, where the length represents the maximum number of nested envelopes.

-The standard LIS algorithm is designed to find the longest subsequence in a one-dimensional array, but our envelopes are represented by two-dimensional pairs like (w, h)
+The standard LIS algorithm can only find the longest subsequence in a one-dimensional array, while our envelopes are represented in the form of two-dimensional pairs (w, h)

 .
 How can we apply the LIS algorithm in this context?

-and then applying the standard LIS algorithm on the areas.
-However, upon closer consideration, this approach fails.
+and then applying the standard LIS algorithm to the area.
+However, a little consideration reveals this approach is flawed.
 For example, 1 × 10

 is greater than 3 × 3

-, but clearly, these two envelopes cannot nest within each other.
+, but clearly, such envelopes cannot nest within each other.

 The solution to this problem is quite ingenious: